 Utilisation of high-performance, low-latency DIL simulation architecture not only increases the productivity of driving simulators within a vehicle development programme, but it is, in fact, mission critical, one of the cornerstones for ROI realisation.
 After all, what is the real “value” of adding measurable margin to a vehicle development programme?
 Adding margin that can be used in any way that is needed – to increase the efficiency and effectiveness of prototype vehicle testing, to pursue excellence in refining vehicle performance rather than accepting mediocrity, to head off future warranty claims via comprehensive vetting of complex systems, or to reduce the time to market for new product - might be deemed quite valuable indeed.

-To learn more about the advantages of high-performance, low-latency DIL driving simulation, download our FREE white paper, “Look Down the Road: Driving Simulator Technology & How Automotive Manufacturers will Benefit”.
+To learn more about the advantages of high-performance, low-latency DIL driving simulation, download our FREE eBook, “Looking down the road: Harnessing the benefits of driving simulator technology”.